In this article, we’ll pit HelloSign vs. DocuSign. We’ll analyze both platforms to answer a simple question: Which one

 With DocuSign, companies can customize many visual elements in the documents, such as buttons, banners, and color schemes.
 They can also add their company logo, although the DocuSign logo will be somehow visible.

 HelloSign, however, takes branding to another level.
 Even though users may not be able to control the document as much visually, they can upload the company branding, add a company tagline change email signatures, and add a custom URL for a landing page.

 More importantly, HelloSign is the only platform that offers white labeling.
 That way, companies can easily remove any HelloSign logo from their content.

 HelloSign vs. DocuSign – Which Tool Should YOU Choose?

 As we can see, HelloSign and DocuSign are pretty evenly matched.
 The final winner, however, will depend on who you are and what you want to get out of the platform.

 HelloSign for Casual Users and Small Businesses

 HelloSign will also be great for small businesses needing e-signatures on hiring contracts, project approvals, and NDAs (get our non-disclosure agreement template here).
 Without a doubt, DocuSign offers a better experience for larger companies and organizations.

 DocuSign for Medium and Large-Sized Companies

 If your company needs multiple documents signed regularly, and you don’t mind paying more, DocuSign will give you the most for your budget.
 With powerful optional integrations, DocuSign can seamlessly integrate within the CRMs you’re already using to help you streamline the process.

-DocuSign’s unlimited template capabilities will also be of great use to companies that need to save multiple documents from signing and allow unlimited variations on the same template without having to change all the minute details each time.
+DocuSign’s unlimited template capabilities will also be of great use to companies that need to save multiple documents from signing and allow unlimited variations on the same template without changing all the minute details each time.

 Signaturely as an Alternative